Everyone is familiar with how good you feel after a great night’s sleep.

 While everyone’s mental health is different, it’s important to ensure that you’re getting adequate sleep to keep your mind, mood and emotions in good condition.

-If you are having problems sleeping, try our quick online sleep assessment to better understand how to improve your restful state and overall health.
+If you are having problems sleeping, try our quick free sleep assessment to better understand how to improve your restful state and overall health.

 The assessment is simple and only takes 60 seconds.
 It will ask you a series of simple questions designed to provide you with more information and conveniently sends your results to you via an email.

-Awaken your best by trying the online sleep assessment.
+Awaken your best by trying the free sleep assessment.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.